Legion-Team/legion-protocol-contracts/docs/src/src/interfaces/ILegionSale.sol/interface.ILegionSale.md

 ### withdrawExcessInvestedCapital

-Claim excess capital back to the investor.
+Withdraw excess capital back to the investor.

 ```solidity